 Each newly elected Director is required to participate in a customized Board orientation program at our corporate headquarters that includes information on our corporate governance policies and briefings by each of our senior operational and functional leaders on the Company's business and practices.
-In addition, we offer customized standing Committee orientation programs to our Directors upon a new appointment to a standing Committee for which a Director has not previously served.
-We are committed to the ongoing education of our Directors, and from time to time, conduct presentations for the Board of Directors regarding corporate governance processes and practices, our business and our industry, and we typically utilize external experts in their respective fields for these presentations.
-Additionally, we encourage each of our independent Directors to attend annually at least one board education course offered by either academic institutions or professional service organizations at the Company's expense.
+In addition, we offer customized standing Committee orientation programs to our Directors upon a new appointment to a standing Committee on which he or she has not previously served.
+We are committed to the ongoing education of our Directors, and from time to time, conduct presentations to the Board of Directors regarding corporate governance processes and practices, our business and our industry, and we typically utilize external experts in their respective fields for these presentations.
+Additionally, we encourage each independent Director to attend annually at least one board education course offered by either academic institutions or professional service organizations at the Company's expense.